rivas-lab/covid19/snpnet/README.md

 - `7_aggregate_eval_metrics.{R, sh}`: a pair of scripts to update the metric tables.
 - `8_copy_PRS_weights.sh`: a script to copy the PRS weights and upload to the Google Drive shared folder.

+We will soon add documentation on the remaining scripts.

 ## Job submission commands

 The job submission commands are summarized in this document: [`snpnet_job_submission.md`](snpnet_job_submission.md).